openebs/mayastor-extensions/k8s/plugin/README.md

           If set then upgrade will skip the cordoned node validation --set-args <SET_ARGS>
-          The set values on the command line. (can specify multiple or separate values with commas: key1=val1,key2=val2) -o, --output <OUTPUT>
+          The set values on the command line. (can specify multiple or separate values with commas: key1=val1,key2=val2) --set-file <SET_FILE>
+          The set values from respective files specified via the command line (can specify multiple or separate values with commas: key1=val1,key2=val2)
+  -o, --output <OUTPUT>
           The Output, viz yaml, json [default: none] -j, --jaeger <JAEGER>